mistifylove/CS2/README.md

 - This repository was developed by Misty Gean Moreno, Katarah Sabrina Abarca, and Adriann Gabriell Arpilleda.

 # Problem Statement
-Many students forget or miss assignments because they do not have an easy and organized way to track them.
-AssignMate addresses this problem by providing a simple system to manage tasks and monitor their completion status.
+A lot of students end up missing or forgetting their assignments simply because they don’t have a clear and organized way to keep track of them.
+AssignMate helps solve this problem by providing a simple, easy-to-use system that allows students to manage their tasks and keep an eye on their progress until everything is completed.

 # Project Objectives
 - Allow users to add assignments with a subject and due date